turingschool/front-end-curriculum/projects/module-1/tic-tac-toe-solo.md

   - Branches are used.
 Most commits are formatted correctly.
   - The README is formatted well and contains:
     - Overview of project and goals
-    - Overview of technologies used, challenges, wins, and any other reflections
+    - Overview of technologies used, your code architecture, challenges, wins, and any other reflections
     - Screenshots/gifs of your app

 * **2:**